ravenholm/android_camera_capture/README.md

 # android_camera_capture
-A baseline code in Java (not native) for Android camera capture
+A baseline code in Java (not native) for Android camera capture using the OpenCV Android SDK